KIRAN-KUMAR-K3/LogAnalyzer-Pro/README.md

 ```

 ### Bar Chart Visualization
-The **bar chart** will display the top 10 IPs with the highest number of requests, helping users to easily spot the most active IPs.
+The **bar chart** will display the top 10 IPs with the highest number of requests, helping users easily spot the most active IPs.

 ## Contributing